Official: US Navy ship fires warning shots at Iranian boats

 They've come against the backdrop of renewed US diplomatic contacts with Iran, which has triggered a political backlash among Iranian hardliners, including Iran's powerful Revolutionary Guard Corps.

-In November, a US Navy Seahawk helicopter had what the Navy is calling an "unsafe and unprofessional encounter" with an Iranian Revolutionary Guard Corps patrol boat near the Strait of Hormuz.
+In November, a US Navy Seahawk helicopter had what the Navy is calling an "unsafe and unprofessional encounter" with an Islamic Revolutionary Guard Corps patrol boat near the Strait of Hormuz.

 The helicopter was flying overhead when the Iranians trained a weapon on it, according to a defense official.
 The Iranians did not fire.
 The event took place as the helicopter was escorting the aircraft carrier USS Dwight D. Eisenhower on its way out of the Persian Gulf.